 Trafficking Offenses in Edmonton – Get a Criminal Defence Lawyer.

-Drug trafficking can be one of the more serious criminal offenses, depending on the circumstances.
+Drug trafficking is one of the more serious criminal offenses.
 Long periods of incarceration are to be expected in large-scale drug trafficking operations.

 Trafficking offenses include actual trafficking but also possession for the purpose of trafficking.
 Both offenses are prescribed under s.5 of the Controlled Drugs and Substances Act.
 It is an offense to traffic in drugs.
 It is also an offense to traffic in any substance which is represented or “held out” to be a drug.
 Conspiracy to traffic is another trafficking type crime.

-In most cases, the guilty person is sentenced to less than six months in prison if it is the first offense, depending on the whole circumstances of the case.
+In most cases, the guilty person is sentenced to less than six months in prison if it is the first offense, depending on the circumstances.
 There are exceptions however, especially depending on the type and quantity of drug involved.
 With harder drugs you can expect a harder sentence.
-With each subsequent offense, an accused can generally expect that the length of the prison term and any fine that might be imposed are likely to increase.
+With each subsequent offense, you can generally expect that the length of the prison term to increase.

 Different drugs generally receive different treatment by the courts.
 Trafficking in Schedule I drugs such as heroin or cocaine is generally considered the most serious.
 However factors other than the type of drugs can out weigh the importance of this single factor.